« July 2019 | Main | January 2016 »

 pps-gpio

-and then sudo reboot
+Save and quit nano, then sudo reboot

 Enabling Galileo Satellites and Setting Stationary Mode